mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 ![Red Saturation from Wikimedia Commons svg saved as png Attribution: Datumizer [CC0]](320px-red_saturations.svg.png)

-The same "color" proceeds from least saturated on the left hand side to most saturated on the right hand side.
+The same "color" proceeds from least saturated on the left-hand side to most saturated on the right-hand side.

-**More than one "red" color may be considered a "saturated" red.** For example, the color `#990000` at `hsl(0 100% 30%)` is fully saturated, but is less bright than the colors described above.
+_More than one "red" color may be considered a "saturated" red._ For example, the color `#990000` at `hsl(0 100% 30%)` is fully saturated but is less bright than the colors described above.
 Similarly, the color `#8b0000` also has a saturation of 100%.

-Not all saturated reds may be represented well in the RGB spectrum, or other spectrums commonly used in web development.
-According to Wikipedia's page on "Shades of Red", the color "Carmine" is a saturated red in which, in its pigment form, mostly contains the red light with wavelengths longer than 600nm; the article makes the special note that "Carmine" is close to the extreme spectrum.
-This places it far beyond standard gamuts (both RGB and CMYK), and its given RGB value is a poor approximation only."
+Not all saturated reds may be represented well in the RGB spectrum or other spectrums commonly used in web development.
+According to Wikipedia's page on "Shades of Red", the color "Carmine" is a saturated red which, in its pigment form, mostly contains red light with wavelengths longer than 600nm; the article makes the special note that "Carmine" is close to the extreme spectrum.
+This places it far beyond standard gamuts (RGB and CMYK), and its given RGB value is a poor approximation only."

 ### Saturated red flashing

 In addition to a red environment affecting the cognitive function of those with traumatic brain injury, color in the red spectrum wavelength requires special attention and tests.

-Dr. Gregg Vanderheiden, when testing the Photosensitive Epilepsy Analysis Tool, noted seizure rates were much higher than expected.
+Gregg Vanderheiden, when testing the _Photosensitive epilepsy analysis tool_, noted seizure rates were much higher than expected.
 They found that we are much more sensitive to saturated red flashing.
-(See the video,[The Photosensitive Epilepsy Analysis Tool](https://www.pbs.org/video/university-place-the-photosensitive-epilepsy-analysis-tool-ep-429/)[)](https://www.pbs.org/video/university-place-the-photosensitive-epilepsy-analysis-tool-ep-429/)
+(See the video, [The Photosensitive epilepsy analysis tool](https://www.pbs.org/video/university-place-the-photosensitive-epilepsy-analysis-tool-ep-429/).)

 ### Flashing and seizures

-Continuous flashing brighter/darker at rates higher than 3 flashes per second has been shown to induce photic seizures in some people.
-It has also been found that certain very regular, high contrast patterns such as parallel white and black stripes, can also induce seizures.
+Continuous flashing brighter/darker at rates higher than three flashes per second has been shown to induce photic seizures in some people.
+It has also been found that specific, very regular, high-contrast patterns, such as parallel white and black stripes, can also induce seizures.

 The Epilepsy Foundation of America researched [photic- and pattern-induced seizures](https://www.researchgate.net/publication/7615895_Photic-_and_Pattern-induced_Seizures_A_Review_for_the_Epilepsy_Foundation_of_America_Working_Group).
 The study resulted in several important guidelines, a few key guidelines are: